KQM-git/TCL/evidence/characters/electro/fischl.md

 2 overloads occur \(at 4s and 6s\)

-At 8s into the video xiangling is switched back in and guoba has a 6.2s CD
+At 8s into the video Xiangling is switched back in and guoba has a 6.2s CD

 In total, roughly 5.33s has passed and guoba has only gone down in 5.7s

 2s has not been reduced and the 0.37s can be equated to just human error in measuring timings.

-This result also confirmed by Lix-\#3417 using Barbara E and then switching to keqing, no CD reduction occurred.
+This result also confirmed by Lix-\#3417 using Barbara E and then switching to Keqing, no CD reduction occurred.

 **Significance**